swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 Tasks serve three high-level purposes:

 * They carry scheduling information, such as the task's priority.
-* They serve as a handle through which the operation can be cancelled.
+* They serve as a handle through which the operation can be cancelled, queried, or manipulated.
 * They can carry user-provided task-local data.

 At a lower level, the task allows the implementation to optimize the allocation of local memory, such as for asynchronous function contexts.
 It also allows dynamic tools, crash reporters, and debuggers to discover how a function is being used.